 Every year in December, you can count on an avalanche of “holiday spending tips” listicles, all nagging you about the same ol’ shit: Don’t go over budget, hunt for the deals!!
 Trample a granny if you have to!!
 COUPONS!!!!!!
 Hand-make gifts, save all year, serve Everclear + Kool-Aid in martini glasses at your holiday party for swift and affordable inebriation of your party guests blah blah blah.

 These are all excellent tactics that you should 100% utilize, but we all know these things by now, right??

-Let’s use a new perspective to think about the money we spend during the holidays.
+Let’s use a new and different perspective to think about the money we spend during the holidays.
 I want you to see what it looks like if some of this money is invested, instead of shoved deep into the pockets of Hallmark/Apple/Target/the mall/the internet.
 Specifically, I want to show you how this money would look in the stock market, earning compound returns.